unwiredben/RantDocs/content/dictionaries.md

 Rant expects pronunciation strings to follow a few rules:
 * Hyphens (`-`) denote syllable boundaries.
 * Pronunciation strings should not include any special characters (`#`, `>` or `/`).
 * Each syllable should use the [SAMPA](https://en.wikipedia.org/wiki/Speech_Assessment_Methods_Phonetic_Alphabet) pronunciation alphabet.
-It's basically a machine-readable, human-writeable pronunciation format.
+It's basically a machine-readable, human-writable pronunciation format.
 You can specify your pronunciations in other formats, but when everyone else is using SAMPA, it won't rhyme with anyone else's.